Abhi82Kr/Music_App_UI/README.md

-Music_App_UI
+#Music_App_UI
-Music_App_UI is a user-friendly music app that offers a smooth and personalized listening experience.
+This App is a user-friendly music app that offers a smooth and personalized listening experience.
 It includes all the essential features to enjoy your favorite songs and discover new music effortlessly:

 Create Account & Sign In: Users can easily create an account and sign in to manage their personalized music library.